nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       * `n` - Fish name, sorted lexicographically
       * `lfd` - Fish last fed date, sorted from earliest to latest
       * `s` - Fish species, sorted lexicographically
-      * `fi` - Feeding interval, sorted from shortest to longest
+      * `fi` - Feeding interval, sorted by days first, then by hours
       * `tk` - Tank name, sorted lexicographically
   * `[tk/<TANK_INDEX>]` - [Tank prefix.](#tank-tktank_index) Specifies which tank's fishes you want to sort and display
     * `<TANK_INDEX>` is a positive integer (1, 2, 3...) and must correspond to an actual tank